Parent of a British Child Visa Refusal

 Judicial Review is a court process to challenge the lawfulness of a decision if there was an error of law in the making of the decision or a mistake made by the caseworker.

 There are several stages involved in the Judicial Review process.
-Our immigration solicitors will guide you on every step of the appeal process and provide legal advice & assistance with Pre-Action Protocol and Judicial Review.
+Our immigration solicitors will guide you on every step of the appeal process and provide legal advice & assistance with the Pre-Action Protocol and Judicial Review.

 If you are outside the UK, you will have 28 days after you get your decision to appeal against the refusal of your parent visa application.
 You will have 14 days if you are inside the UK.
 You should carefully check the refusal notice for the specific deadline.

-Usually, the parent of a British child visa appeal process takes between 6 and 12 months depending on the complexity of the matter.
+Usually, the parent of a British child visa appeal process takes between 6 and 12 months, depending on the complexity of the matter.

 Recent stats show that the success rate on appeal is above 50% however, there are high chances of refusal if you are not fully aware of relevant immigration law(s) and procedures.